Quantum Computing for Query Containment of Conjunctive Queries: Details omitted in Section

 \paragraph{Exact formulas for relative sizes and escape probabilities}

-The relative sizes of the different state portions are computed in the following.
-A state has a positive value if $\punique(\ov{x})>0$, i.e., if the bit-matrix contains a row with at least two ones.
+The relative sizes of the different state portions are computed as follows.
+A state $\ov{x}$ has a positive value if $\punique(\ov{x})>0$, i.e., if the bit-matrix contains a row with at least two ones.
 For \emph{2-cycle to $i$-chain}, each row has length 2, so in three out of four possible 2-bit row-vectors, the row as at most one 1.
 The portion of pos states is given by the counterprobability of all rows having at most one 1:

 where $i{+}1$ comes from the number of rows in the bit-matrix.

 Analogously, the probability for \emph{2-chain to $i$-star} can be computed with a row-length of 3, which leads to because in half of the eight possible 3-bit row-vectors, the row has at most one 1.